qusers/Q/experiments/analytical-charge-validation/README.md

 298 K. Each is 100 existing-MD steps from a shared 20-step seed restart.
 The staged/native and completed-window checks pass, including every saved pure-state total and applied Born constant.
 These remain software tests with shared starts, not independent equilibrated replicas.
-The next launch wrapper must validate realized restart dependencies before reusing any final file.
+The chain wrapper revalidates completed predecessors and their final-file fingerprints before reusing a restart.

 Still required before production: